verisense-network/docs/src/developer_guides/basic.md

 cargo new --lib hello-avs
 ```

-To develop a hello-world AVS, add `vrs-core-sdk` and `parity-scale-codec` as dependencies.
-In the `Cargo.toml`, add:
+To develop a hello-world AVS, you need to indicate the target to `cdylib` and add `vrs-core-sdk` and `parity-scale-codec` as dependencies.
+Modify the `Cargo.toml`:

 ```
 [package]